Psychotherapy & Psychedelic Consultation

 Transformational healing experiences are rarely easy, and even profoundly positive shifts in life may be difficult to navigate or fully engage without support.
 Medicinal Mindfulness is a cannabis-friendly and psychedelic informed psychotherapy clinic that provides our clients with evidenced-based clinical support, somatic trauma resolution therapy, art therapy and integration support.

 We are also available to answer questions about safe and skillful use practices regarding psychedelics, cannabis, and microdosing.
 Trained Medicinal Mindfulness therapists are also available to consult families who are currently experiencing a psychedelic-induced crisis.
-A Psychedelic Integration group is also forming.

 Opportunities, difficulties, questions and general life situations on the medicine path can be quite complicated, and sometimes require an holistic approach to adequately address any concerns.
 Humans are complex, multidimensional creatures.
 We deserve to be treated as such.

 Sessions available by phone, video, or office visits.

 Keep scrolling to learn more about our Psychedelic Therapy & Experience as well as to meet our Lead Practitioners.

 Did you know that when cannabis is used intentionally and skillfully, it mimics other psychedelic medicines in therapeutic settings?
 Our clients commonly report experiences that are indistinguishable from MDMA, Psilocybin, Ayahuasca and even DMT.